- Clarifying note on recording of data in non-coded systems

 Organisations are reminded that, for many patients, email is a highly effective, quick and economical communication format.
 A specific advice sheet covering the use of email and text message to communicate with patients will be published separately by NHS England.

-- Official documentation for SCCI1605 Accessible Information is published on the Health and Social Care Information Centre (HSCIC) website including the Specification and Implementation Guidance and the Terminology Document.
+- Official documentation for SCCI1605 Accessible Information is published on the Health and Social Care Information Centre (HSCIC) website including the Specification and Implementation Guidance.

 - Further information about the Accessible Information Standard is available at england.nhs.uk/accessibleinfo